AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/index.md

 There are three steps to successfully execute a data repair job:

 1. **Estimate repair size**: The Data Repair API incurs charges based on how many rows it repairs.
 The `/serverCallEstimate` endpoint is a required step to help you estimate the cost of a repair.
 It returns a count of the server call volume for the report suite date range.
-The endpoint also returns a `validationToken`, which is required for the next step.
+The endpoint also returns a `validationToken`, which is required for step 2.

 1. **Create a repair job**: To create a data repair job, use the `/job` endpoint.
 This endpoint requires a Report Suite, date range, `validationToken` (from `/serverCallEstimate`), and a job definition, which specifies the variables to be repaired.
 A Job ID is returned when a repair job is created.